arabcoders/watchstate/README.md

 environment variable `WS_SYNC_PROGRESS` which you can set to `true` to enable the watch progress.
 It's disabled by default.

 We will continue to migrate the rest of the events to the new system, and we will keep you updated.

-### 2024-08-10

-I have recently added new experimental feature, to play your content directly from the WebUI.
-This feature is still in alpha, and missing a lot of features.
-But it's a start.
-Right now it does auto transcode on the fly to play any content in the browser.

-The feature requires that you mount your media directories to the `WatchState` container similar to the `File integrity` feature.
-I have plans to expand the feature to support more controls, however, right now it's only support basic subtitles streams and default audio stream or first audio stream.

-The transcoder works by converting the media on the fly to `HLS` segments, and the subtitles are selectable via the player ui which are also converted to `vtt` format.

-Expects bugs and issues, as the feature is still in alpha.
-But I would love to hear your feedback.
-You can play the media by visiting the history page of the item you will see red play button on top right corner of the page.
-If the items has a play button, then you correctly mounted the media directories. otherwise, the button be disabled with tooltip of `Media is inaccessible`.

-The feature is not meant to replace your backend media player, the purpose of this feature is to quickly check the media without leaving the WebUI.

-### 2024-08-01

-We recently enabled listening on tls connections via `8443` which can be controlled by `HTTPS_PORT` environment variable.
-Before today, we simply only exposed the port via the `Dockerfile`, but we weren't listening for connections on it.

-However, please keep in mind that the certificate is self-signed, and you might get a warning from your browser.
-You can either accept the warning or add the certificate to your trusted certificates.
-We strongly recommend using a reverse proxy. instead of relying on self-signed certificates.

-### 2024-07-22

-We have recently added a new WebUI feature, `File integrity`, this feature will help you to check if your media backends are reporting files that are not available on the disk.
-This feature is still in alpha, and we are working on improving it.

-This feature `REQUIRES` that you mount your media directories to the `WatchState` container preferably as readonly.
-There is plans to add a path replacement feature to allow you change the pathing, but it's not implemented yet.

-This feature will work on both local and remote cloud storages provided they are mounted into the container.
-We also may recommend not to use this feature depending on how your cloud storage provider treats file stat calls.
-As it might lead to unnecessary money spending. and of course it will be slower.

-For more information about how we cache the stat calls, please refer to the [FAQ](FAQ.md#How-does-the-file-integrity-feature-works).

 Refer to [NEWS](NEWS.md) for old updates.